Mindjolt2406/Lms-Scraper/README.md

 # Lms-Scraper

 This program scrapes the contents of the calendar on the IIITB LMS home page and stores the results into a text file.
+This  proram is written in python and uses the BeautifulDoup Library for scraping the HTML page.